LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/operations.rst

 Operators and Operands
 ----------------------

+Now that we can store data in variables, let's explore how we can generate new data from existing data.

 .. index:: ! operator, ! operand

-An **operator** is one or more characters that represent computations like addition, multiplication, and division.
+An **operator** is one or more characters that represents a computation like addition, multiplication, or division.
 The values an operator works on are called **operands**.

 The following are all legal JavaScript expressions whose meaning is more or less clear:

 .. sourcecode:: js
+   :linenos:

     let hour = 5;
     let minute = 120;